 A popular motive for getting into a strategic alliance is to have the benefit of another company’s innovations without the need to invest in new research and development.
 While businesses have used acquisition to achieve some of these goals in the past, forming a strategic alliance is more cost-effective.

-Watch a Video On Meaning of Strategic Alliance
+Watch a Video On Meaning of Strategic Alliance between Companies

 We can define strategic alliance in a number of ways.
 A few of the definitions focus on the fact that the partners don’t establish a new legal entity, i.e. a new company.
-This excludes legal formations like joint ventures from the field of Strategic Alliances.
+This excludes legal formations like joint ventures from the field of alliances.
 Others see joint ventures as possible manifestations of alliances.